Religion and American Politics: A Historic Perspective

 called President Obama the Anti-Christ and predicted his policies were leading

 to the “end of days.”
-Again though, this
+This

 type of rhetoric is not new.
-Later Puritan
+Puritan

 ministers like Cotton Mather were constantly berating New Englanders for the